 In his latest book, The Nature of Oaks (Timber Press, March 2021), Doug Tallamy pays homage to a giant of the plant kingdom: the mighty oak tree.
 Oaks sustain a crucial and complex web of wildlife above ground, but are just as impressive underground, producing enormous root systems that make them champions of carbon sequestration, soil stabilization, and watershed management.

-Join us for this webinar, as Doug shares is signature how-to advice, including practical tips on how to plant and care for an oak, as well as information about the best oak species for your area.
+Join us for an informative webinar, as our accomplished and entertaining speaker shares his insights into the environmental role of oaks as well as how-to advice, including practical tips on how to plant and care for an oak, and information about the best oak species for your area.

 DATE AND TIME